Montreal’s best bars to have a drink right now

 Our city guide takes us on a quest to find Montreal’s best bars, which thanks to Thrillist we have selected for you.

-Thomas Yeo, one of the best bartenders in the city proposes his selection of Montreal’s best bars, from clubs, speakeasy or classic bars, of all types.
+Thomas Yeo, one of the best bartenders in the city suggests his selection of Montreal’s best bars, from clubs, speakeasy or classic bars, of all types.

 Montreal’s best bars according to Thomas Yeo